 The user name (account name) for All-no password is guest.
 The password for admin is the same one that is used to log in to the router.
 By default, it is password.

-The folder is added on the USB device.
+The folder is added on the storage device.

-Edit a Network Folder on a USB Device
+Edit a Network Folder on a Storage Device

-You can add network folders on the USB storage device.
+You can edit network folders on storage devices connected to the router USB port.

 > To edit a network folder: